seamusdemora/PiFormulae/ExternalDrives.md

     ├─mmcblk0p1 vfat   boot        5DB0-971B                            /boot
     └─mmcblk0p2 ext4   rootfs      060b57a8-62bd-4d48-a471-0d28466d1fbb /

 That looks like what I wanted: a single `exFAT` partition.
 But now that the `EFI` partition is gone, we could wonder, "What are we missing out on by not having this more modern scheme?"
 For this particular usage, the answer is, "Since I don't need to boot from this drive (nor do I have any boot files to write), I miss out on nothing at all."
-Additionally, in some older versions of Raspbian (e.g. "wheezy"), there have been documented [issues wherein Raspbian was unable to read GPT (GUID Partition Table)](http://www.zayblog.com/computer-and-it/2013/07/22/mounting-gpt-partitions-on-raspberry-pi/) drives.
+Additionally, in some older versions of Raspbian (e.g. "wheezy"), there have been documented [issues wherein Raspbian was unable to read GPT](http://www.zayblog.com/computer-and-it/2013/07/22/mounting-gpt-partitions-on-raspberry-pi/) drives.
-And finally, as a good "nerd trivia" question, we might ask, "Is this device now non-compliant with the __UEFI__ specifications?"
+And finally, as a good "nerd trivia" question we might ask, "Is this device now non-compliant with the __UEFI__ specifications?"
 What do you think the answer is?

-The other thing to notice is that the USB drive (`sda`) has two (2) partitions.
-Note also that `sda1` has a label of `EFI` assigned, and it didn't change after re-formatting.
-This [EFI partition](https://en.wikipedia.org/wiki/EFI_system_partition) was created only because the "scheme" selected in Mac's __Disk Utility__ was "GUID Partition Map"
-This is potentially significant because there have been documented [issues wherein older versions of Raspbian (i.e. "wheezy") were unable to read GPT (GUID Partition Table)](http://www.zayblog.com/computer-and-it/2013/07/22/mounting-gpt-partitions-on-raspberry-pi/) drives.
+### 2.c Mounting a drive - and why we do this

 Why doesn't the RPi (Raspbian actually) just `mount` this thumb drive when I insert it?
 Clearly I meant to use the damn thing when I plugged it into the RPi's USB port!
 And that's what my Mac (and Windoze PC) does when I plug in.
 Is the RPi just being obtuse?
 Well, no, it's not being obtuse... but the OS reflects a different [culture](https://en.wikipedia.org/wiki/Culture).
 It's a culture that was born at the dawn of the ["computer age"](https://en.wikipedia.org/wiki/Information_Age), and like most cultures, is resistant to change.
 If it helps, you can think of it as I do: there is a bit of [asceticism](https://en.wikipedia.org/wiki/Asceticism) baked into the brains of the culture's leadership!
 But we shan't get overly philosophical or critical of this; rather, let's explore it and use it when it suits our purpose.
 OK - back to the drill!